UW-MLGEO/Gale_Fitzpatrick_Rotondo_Webb-ESS-569-Final-Project/README.md

 ESS 569 Final Project

-Sky Gale, Liam Kirkpatrick, Joey Rotondo, and Geraint Webb
+Sky Gale, Joey Rotondo, and Geraint Webb

 ### Data Sources
 The data sources for this project include: